-Cross cutting theme - action on substance use in particular places
+Cross cutting theme - targeted local action

-Alliancing has gained popularity with the potential to support collaborative whole systems approaches, in response to 'wicked' public health issues with high levels of complexity, which require complex solutionsxx.
+Alliancing has gained popularity with the potential to support collaborative whole systems approaches, in response to 'wicked' public health issues with high levels of complexity, which require complex solutionsxviii.

-An Alliance can be described as a delivery model where individual services work collaboratively with a focus on the 'whole of system', rather than the specific performance of their own organisation, to ensure that their joint goal is achieved.
+An Alliance can be described as a delivery model where individual services work collaboratively with a focus on the 'whole of system,' rather than the specific performance of their own organisation, to ensure that their joint goal is achieved.
 However, an Alliance is more than just collaboration between services.
-Within an Alliance, the risk, reward, and ownership of the project are shared; reinforced through contracts and throughout the services involved.
+Within an Alliance, the risk, reward and ownership of the project are shared, reinforced through contracts and throughout the services involved.

-NY Connected Spaces lived and living experience group said: "A treatment service that works with other organisations more like one big team would be best"
+NY Connected Spaces lived and living experience group said:

+"A treatment service that works with other organisations more like one big team would be best."

-What our needs Drugs: Alcohol: assessments said we should focus on The potential expansion of the multiple disadvantage outreach team and/ or remodelling of the existing North Yorkshire Horizons service offer, to create more capacity for outreach-based support.
-Utilise examples of best practice and latest research from other areas to address the issue of alcohol harm locally What we will focus on: Collaborative approaches to addressing substance use in particular places in North Yorkshire. piacoo iii Norai Tolkoi
+The potential expansion of the multiple disadvantage outreach team and/or remodelling of the existing North Yorkshire Horizons service offer, to create more capacity for outreach-based support.

+Utilise examples of best practice and latest research from other areas to address the issue of alcohol harm locally.